-Children aged 1 to 4 need healthy snacks.
+Children age 1 to 4 need healthy snacks.
 It is a very important part of their diet.
-Healthy snacks give them energy, protein and other nutrients.
+Healthy snacks give them energy and nutrients.

 Healthy snack options include fresh fruit, vegetables, plain yogurt, cheese or milk.